-Post-flood restoration work is being planned along the Left Hand Creek on the Brewbaker-Sorensson property in unincorporated Boulder County.
+Post-flood restoration work was completed along the Left Hand Creek on the Brewbaker-Sorensson property in unincorporated Boulder County.

-Boulder County is planning creek restoration along Left Hand Creek on the Brewbaker-Sorensson property to repair damage from the 2013 flood and subsequent human interventions.
-This project will restore the creek using a natural channel design approach.
-Restoration of the stream channel includes the reconnection of the stream with its floodplain and alterations of channel morphology through adjustments of stream pattern, dimension, and profile.
-This will be achieved by lowering the width-to-depth ratio of the stream; placement of in-stream bank stabilization and habitat structures, large wood and boulders; and restoring riffles and pool features.
-The design also includes modifications to the bed and bank.
-Stream banks will be stabilized using bio-engineering techniques like willow staking and large wood placement.
+Creek restoration work was completed along Left Hand Creek on the Brewbaker-Sorensson property to repair damage from the 2013 flood and subsequent human interventions.
+This project restored the creek using a natural channel design approach.
+Restoration of the stream channel reconnected the stream with its floodplain and altered the channel morphology through adjustments of stream pattern, dimension, and profile.
+This was achieved by lowering the width-to-depth ratio of the stream; placement of in-stream bank stabilization and habitat structures, large wood and boulders; and restoring riffles and pool features.
+The design also included modifications to the bed and bank.
+Stream banks were stabilized using bio-engineering techniques like willow staking and large wood placement.

-Boulder County has teamed with North State Environmental and its subcontractors, Five Smooth Stones Restoration Services and AloTerra Restoration Services, (the Design Team) to design and implement the creek restoration through a design-build contract.
-The Design Team generated 60% construction drawings for implementation.
-During construction, additional field fits may be necessary as determined by field conditions.
+Boulder County teamed with North State Environmental and its subcontractors, Five Smooth Stones Restoration Services and AloTerra Restoration Services, to design and implement the creek restoration through a design-build contract.